foreverfl/vscode/docs/languages/javascript.md

     Sorry, your browser doesn't support HTML 5 video.
 </video>

-The `setting(javascript.updateImportsOnFileMove.enabled)` setting controls this behavior.
+The `javascript.updateImportsOnFileMove.enabled` setting controls this behavior.
 Valid settings values are:

-* `"prompt"` - The default.
+- `"prompt"` - The default.
 Asks if paths should be updated for each file move.
-* `"always"` - Always automatically update paths.
+- `"always"` - Always automatically update paths.
-* `"never"` - Do not update paths automatically and do not prompt.
+- `"never"` - Do not update paths automatically and do not prompt.

 ## Formatting